Singularities of Feynman Integrals: Preliminaries

 To determine in which sheets the above singularities lie, further analysis has to be done and the Landau equations have to be refined.
-The analysis then reveals that the singularity $p_{(+)}^{2}$ lies on the physical sheet while the singularity $p_{(-)}^{2}$ does not lie on the physical sheet.
-These singularities are called threshold and pseudo-threshold singularities respectively.\\ Following \cite{Zwicky:2016lka}, we can also look at the geometrical interpretation of the above singularities.
-This interpretation gives rise to yet another kind of singularity known as the second type singularity.
-Second-type singularities can be determined by looking at the vanishing of the Gram-determinant as follows
+The analysis reveals that the singularity $p_{(+)}^{2}$ lies on the physical sheet while the singularity $p_{(-)}^{2}$ does not.
+These singularities are called threshold and pseudo-threshold singularities respectively.
+They are also the leading singularities for the present case.

+Following \cite{Zwicky:2016lka}, we can also look at the geometrical interpretation of the above singularities.
+The two Landau equations give

+These two equations defines two hyperboloids with their centres displaced by $p$ (see Fig.9,\cite{ Zwicky:2016lka}).
+Then for any light-like $p$, these two hyperboloids meets at infinity, thus giving rise to second type singularities.
+Another interpretation of the origin of these singularities is that they arise due to pinching at infinity \cite{eden2002analytic}.